bisigit/BCHM_5420-scd-project/README.md

 conda config --add channels bioconda conda config --add channels conda-forge
 ```
+- More options for Nextflow installation can be found on the Nextflow site here: https://nf-co.re/docs/usage/installation
 ### RStudio
 - Instructions for R installation on various operating systems can be found on the R-project website here: https://cran.r-project.org/